poovarasanvasudevan/Phoenix-PHP/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell at poosan9@gmail.com.
+If you discover a security vulnerability within Laravel, please send an e-mail to Poovarasan Vasudevan at poosan9@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License